natalieagus/50002/docs/Labs/lab5.md

 git clone https://github.com/natalieagus/lab-beta-assembly-starter
 ```

 Then open `bsim.jar`.
-This is a Beta CPU emulator.
+This is a Beta CPU simulator.
 Open the file `lab5_submit.uasm` and work the answer for this lab there.

 ## Submission and Questionnaire